-Over the years I have taken quite a few photos of this cat, even though it was not mine, it didn’t seem to belong any person so much as the place.
-I had a real affection for it.
+Over the years I have taken quite a few photos of this cat, even though it was not mine, it didn’t seem to belong to any person so much as to the place.
+I had a real affection for her.
 Here are some pictures, the ones I found on the phone anyway.

 She frequently dozed in the sun on a broad sandstone rocky outcrop next to the Stairs and that is where her minder left her food and water.